Responsible AI Usage Policy

 - Sufficient paraphrasing: LLM training datasets may contain copyrighted material, which could lead to generating content that constitutes plagiarism or a violation of intellectual property rights.

-AI image generators, such as DALL-E 3 and Midjourney, can generate images, including photorealistic ones, based on a simple text or image prompt.
-These may be useful in some cases for creating illustrations or infographics, but their use is more likely to be warranted for internal documents than for public-facing ones.
-When using AI image generators, consider ACE’s Overarching AI Usage Principles and follow the specific guidelines below.
+AI image generators, such as Midjourney and Gemini 3’s ’Nano Banana’, can generate images—including photorealistic ones—based on a simple text or image prompt.
+When using AI image generators, follow ACE’s Overarching AI Usage Principles and abide by the specific guidelines below.

-- Avoid using photorealistic AI-generated images.
-Using photorealistic AI-generated images could be seen as misleading and dishonest, with negative implications for ACE and the broader animal advocacy movement.
-For example, using AI-generated images to depict the suffering of industrially farmed animals could lower public credibility of real-life undercover footage of animals’ living conditions in factory farms.
+- Avoid using photorealistic AI-generated images, and never use photorealistic AI-generated images of factory farming or animal suffering.
+Using them could be seen as misleading and dishonest, with negative implications for ACE and the broader animal advocacy movement.
+For example, using AI-generated images to depict the suffering of industrially-farmed animals could cause viewers to question the credibility of real-life undercover footage of conditions in factory farms.
 Using such images is also generally unnecessary, given the wealth of real-life photos available in the public domain.
-When using public-domain images, prioritize ethically aligned sources such as We Animals Media.
-There may be exceptional cases where a specific image is needed but where there is a risk that using a real photo might directly or indirectly support animal exploitation (e.g., if purchasing the photo would provide payment to the intensive animal agriculture industry, or if the photo was otherwise sourced through unethical means).
-In these cases, consult with the Communications Manager for advice on whether an AI-generated image could be justified in this case.
+When using public-domain images, prioritize ethically-aligned sources such as We Animals Media.
+There may be exceptional cases where a specific image of animal farming or suffering is needed, but where there is a risk that using a real photo might directly or indirectly support animal exploitation (for example, if purchasing the photo would provide payment to the intensive animal agriculture industry, or if the photo was otherwise sourced through unethical means).
+In these cases, consult with the Communications Manager for advice on whether an AI-generated image could be justified in this case, and ensure that this image is a) clearly labelled as AI-generated, and b) sufficiently stylized that it could definitely not be mistaken for a real photograph.

 ACE is committed to fair, inclusive hiring practices.
 Given the risk of AI perpetuating existing biases, follow the guidelines below when recruiting for positions at ACE.

-- Avoid using AI to assess applications or screen candidates.
-AI tools may unintentionally favor certain demographics or backgrounds, leading to biased assessments of candidates’ resumes and written applications.
+- Be careful using AI to assess applications or screen candidates.
+AI tools may unintentionally favor certain demographics or backgrounds, leading to biased assessments of candidates’ resumes and written applications, or produce broadly-unreliable results.
 While humans are also subject to biases and misjudgment, human review currently seems more likely to ensure a comprehensive and fair evaluation of each candidate’s suitability for the role.
+However, AI may be appropriate for narrow, objective tasks that don’t rely on subjective judgment, such as checking factual yes/no responses or assessing whether applicants have identified deliberate errors in a sample text.
+These uses can help streamline early-stage screening, provided they are transparently designed and regularly reviewed for fairness and accuracy.

 - Be cautious when using AI to identify the most suitable job listing sites.
-While AI can provide helpful ideas for where best to post job listings, it has been trained on potentially biased historical hiring data and can therefore reinforce existing biases by disproportionately targeting specific groups.
+While AI can provide helpful ideas for where best to post open roles, it has been trained on potentially-biased historical hiring data and can therefore reinforce existing biases by disproportionately targeting specific groups.

-- Where safe, test the application questions on AI tools in advance.
-This can be helpful to get a sense of the typical indicators of AI-generated content.
+- Test the application questions on AI tools in advance, where safe to do so.
+This can be helpful to get a sense for the typical indicators of AI-generated content.
 However, be aware of the limits of such an exercise, especially as AI tools become increasingly sophisticated and tailored to the individual user.

 - As a rule, use the same assessment criteria as for any other application.
 Particularly for Movement Grants and Charity Evaluations, we are not assessing applicants based on their English language skills.
-We should therefore not penalize applicants whose ideas may have plenty of substance but who may have used AI tools to help present these ideas in a clear and structured way.
+We should therefore not penalize charities whose ideas may have plenty of substance but who used AI tools to help present these ideas in a clear and structured way.

 - Note topics for follow-up discussion.
 If you doubt the applicant’s understanding of the content of their own application, note the particular areas that you want to discuss with them in more detail, either in writing or over a call.